sudo-apt-wabbe/sudo-apt-wabbe/README.md

 ## About Me

-Student → 20yo → Brazilian.
+Student → Born in 2006 → Brazilian (samba, football, Pelé, caipirinha!).

-I enjoy building practical projects, exploring new ideas, and transforming random concepts into real applications.
-Whether it's a desktop utility, a game prototype, or a web interface, I like creating things that are both functional and enjoyable to use.
+I enjoy transforming random ideas into real projects, even when they start as a joke and somehow turn into actual code.
+Even if it was initially just a joke, I dedicate myself to turning the idea into a worthy project.=

 ## Technologies